 In terms of actions for the following the drills are the same for all UAS with minor name / system differences only c.
 Loss of power to the rotors.
-In the event of loss of power to the rotors the PiC is to immediately initiate the start stick sequence detailed in the user manual in an attempt to restart.
-If power is not restored the immediate vicinity should be vacated - shout from the PiC.
+In the event of loss of power to the rotors the Remote Pilot is to immediately initiate the start stick sequence detailed in the user manual in an attempt to re-start.
+If power is not restored the immediate vicinity should be vacated - shout from the Remote Pilot.

 d.
 Aircraft Battery Failure.
-If possible the PiC should attempt to land the aircraft in the designated areas, unless deemed safe enough to land in current location.
+If possible the Remote pilot should attempt to land the aircraft in the designated areas, unless deemed safe enough to land in current location.
 In the unlikely event that the battery voltage should suddenly drop or the battery connectors disconnect the aircraft will descend rapidly.
-In this situation, the PiC is to attempt to clear the area of people.
+In this situation, the Remote Pilot is to attempt to clear the area of people.